-CHICAGO (WLS) -- Doctors are trying to save the right leg of a 68-year-old woman who was attacked by two dogs Monday evening in the city's West Woodlawn neighborhood, according to her daughter.
+CHICAGO (WLS) -- A 68-year-old woman was seriously injured when she was attacked by two dogs Monday evening in the city's West Woodlawn neighborhood, police said.

-Officers responded to a report of vicious animals in the 6500-block of South Evans Avenue around 7:30 p.m.
-Monday.
+Police said officers responded to a report of vicious animals in the 6500-block of South Evans Avenue around 7:30 p.m.
 There they found a woman being attacked by two dogs.
-Though earlier reports said the dogs were pit bulls, Chicago Animal Care and Control said Tuesday afternoon that one is a mastiff mix and the other is a Staffordshire terrier mix.

 A man who saw the attack frantically tried to help, tossing bricks at the dogs as police arrived.
 The man also honked his horns as he saw the dogs attack the woman, then got out to try to get them off her, but he said they would not stop mauling her.